alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - another page within your own site
 - empty (no referrer recorded)

-For internal referrals, the full URL is shown, including the domain and any query string (for example, https://example.com/questions/fee?locale=en).
+For internal referrals, the full URL is shown, including the domain and any query string (https://www.example.com/questions/fee?locale=en).

-For external referrals, you may only see the top-level domain (for example, https://www.gov.uk).
+For external referrals, you may only see the top-level domain (https://www.example.com).
 Many sites and browsers limit the referrer information passed, so the specific referring page is often unavailable.

 An empty "Page referrer" value may indicate:

-- direct traffic (for example, typing the URL or using a bookmark)
+- direct traffic (for example, users typing the URL or using a bookmark)
 - referrer information blocked by browser or site policy
-- a previously opened page being revisited without a recorded referrer
+- the user reopening a page in an inactive browser tab

-Because "Page referrer" reflects the previous page for each page view, it does not always represent the original source of the visit.
-But in practice, external referrer information may persist across multiple page views within a session.
+Since "Page referrer" reflects the previous page for each "Page path and screen class", it does not always represent the original source of a site visit.
+When analysing external referrals, pair "Page referrer" with "Landing page + query string" instead.

-The "Page path and screen class" dimension shows only the path portion of a URL (for example, /questions/fee).

-When analysing external referrals, pair "Page referrer" with "Landing page + query string" rather than "Page path and screen class".

 "Landing page + query string" identifies the first page visited in the session.
-This helps ensure that external referrals are associated with the correct entry point.

-If you instead use "Page path and screen class", later page views in the same visit may still appear associated with the original external referrer.
-This can inflate counts for non-landing pages.

-The "Nested rows" option groups secondary rows beneath their primary row, making it easier to see how landing pages relate to each referrer.

-Nested rows are limited to 10 rows per parent item.
-For example, only the top 10 landing pages will be shown under each referrer.
+The "Nested rows" option will group together all the pages which share the same referrer, giving you a more readable overview.
+Nested rows are limited to 10 rows per item.

 ### Variables